| | Dean Marachi began his higher-education shortly after graduating in the top 7 (of 310 students) of the 1960 class of Alborz High School, Tehran's

 this work as it had important practical implications in geotechnical

+engineering.
 He also did research for Prof. R. E. Goodman, which included

 development of a computer program for, and stability analysis of a 3-D model of rock